 - Synthesis (generalize, create new ideas) Ex.
 George Washington Carver – made more than 100 products from sweet potatoes and peanuts

-- Evaluation (assess value of evidence)
+- Evaluation (assess the value of the evidence.)

-It is never too late to learn how to learn, unlearn and relearn.
+It is never too late to learn how to learn, unlearn, and relearn.
 If you have breath, it should be a priority.